 - Results from comparison with other groups

-At the end of the day we will conclude with drinks and dinner in downtown Amsterdam.
+At the end of the day we will have drinks and dinner in Boston.

 How can you participate?